 I had dabbled in affiliate marketing, which is the online business model that I chose to pursue, on the side, for a long time.

-The thing is…I treated it as a hobby, instead of a business…basically wasting time.
+The thing is…I treated it as a hobby, instead of a business and wasted a whole bunch of time that I could have used to build up a side income.

 Even though I had this desire deep inside to start an online business, I did not put in enough time and effort to make it happen.